Santiso-Group/despasito/docs/input_output.rst

 Package Inputs
 --------------
-Inputs are .json files of the intructions for thermodynamic calculations and paths to the .json files containing parameters for the eos object.
+Inputs are .json files containing instructions for thermodynamic calculations and paths to the .json files of parameters for the eos object.

 .. currentmodule:: despasito
 .. autosummary::
    :toctree: _autosummary